kabir12345/StuutTask/UPDATES.md

 ## To take this project to production
 - we can containerise the application using Dockers to deploy on our server.
 Use Kubernetes to auto scale when requiremnts surge or downgrades.
 - provide and API end point for other developers to request the data easily.

+## Notes
+- Had to change the API port to 5005 since another service was occupying my port 5000